 Take a look at the public transportation on offer in small towns or local areas and suddenly the idea of traveling in the back of a truck with a group of Western tour passengers sounds like heaven.
 Do you go in the van with 30 of your closest local friends or opt for something a little safer?
 Up to you.

 You may not have time to plan your trip - so let someone else do it.
 You may also have limited time to travel and want to see as much as possible.
 They have already done all the experiences you need and managed time in the best way possible.

 Reading this, I lead a group of travelers on a two-week rafting adventure trip in the wild river of Iran.
 We have a luxury rafting boat, a guide to show us the way every day, and a service vehicle filled with empty seats, bottles of water, and bottles of EPO (I guess).
 Imagine trying to organize it all yourself.
 The same goes for the three-week 4x4 trip - it would be a logistical nightmare to ride alone, but a real adventure on tour.

-While the stereotype of tour passengers is that they tend to float through foreign countries without ever interacting with its citizens, many travel companies employ local guides in each country, which means that all questions you have on a place can be resolved immediately.
-You might not travel this alone.
+While the stereotype of tour passengers is that they tend to float through foreign countries without ever interacting with their citizens, many travel companies employ local guides in each country, which means that all questions you have about a place can be resolved immediately.
+You might not travel alone.